 Student Body

-The student population of State Technical College of Missouri has stayed relatively flat over five years.
+The student population of State Technical College of Missouri has grown by 7% over five years.

 Total Enrollment